DerekParrySLC/launchbox/README.md

 5. [FAQ/Contact/Troubleshooting](https://github.com/DerekParrySLC/launchbox#5-faqcontacttroublshooting)

 ## 1. Two examples of LaunchBox in action
 **[BirthCurrent](https://www.birthcurrent.com)** - Social news app for the birth community.
 Generated a following of over one hundred people after posting in several online facebook groups.
-Currently in development, though possibly will not be completed due to other reasons.
+Currently in development, though possibly will not be completed due to time constraints.
+(Let me know if you're interested in developing a simple social news app.)

 **[Magic in Every Corner](http://www.magicineverycorner.com)** - Collection of short stories by my friend Jonathan Griffin.
 He shared this "launchbox" on his facebook page and got about sixty people to sign up.
-Not a lot, but all things considered it was a great turnout.
+Not a massive amount, but all things considered it was a great turnout.

 ## 2. How to set up your launchbox